How to Check Your Credit Score Rating

 Types and Number of Accounts

-While having one or two credit accounts may seem like more than enough, having a few more accounts, including a mix of accounts shows creditors a level of sophistication with money management.
+While having one or two credit accounts may seem more than enough, having a few more accounts, including a mix of accounts, shows creditors a level of sophistication with money management.

 It's possible to have an outstanding credit score with just one or two accounts, but having more accounts and different types of credit can see your noticeably score improve.